Pablo Piatti: Return to Estudiantes

 On 14 June 2022, the 33-year old Piatti returned to his former club Estudiantes, on a deal until June 2024.
+On 21 December 2024, after claiming the Trofeo de Campeones de la Liga Profesional against Club Atlético Vélez Sarsfield, he retired alongside his teammate Federico Fernández.

 International career

 Shortly after making his senior debut for Estudiantes, Piatti was part of the Argentina squad that won the 2007 FIFA U-20 World Cup in Canada.
 The youngest player in the roster, he managed to play six of seven games.

-On 5 June 2011, Piatti made his debut for the senior side, as national team boss Sergio Batista handed him a start in a 1–2 friendly loss with Poland.
+On 5 June 2011, Piatti made his debut for the senior side, as national team boss Sergio Batista handed him a start in a 2–1 friendly loss with Poland.

 Style of play

-A talented, skilful and diminutive player with an eye for goal, Piatti is capable of contributing to his team's offensive play by both scoring and assisting goals; moreover, he can shoot with either foot, despite being naturally left–footed.
-Normally a winger, he is also able to play as a forward, but he has even been deployed in a deeper, more creative role, behind the main striker.
-He usually plays on the left side of the pitch, although he can also play on the right flank.
-A dynamic, explosive and fleet–footed attacker, he is known for his turn of pace, which along with his dribbling technique enables him to get past opponents and make runs into the penalty area.
+A talented, skillful and diminutive player with an eye for goal, Piatti was capable of contributing to his team's offensive play by both scoring and assisting goals; moreover, he could shoot with either foot, despite being naturally left–footed.
+Normally a winger, he was also able to play as a forward, but was even deployed in a deeper, more creative role, behind the main striker.
+He usually played on the left side of the pitch, although he could also play on the right flank.
+A dynamic, explosive and fleet–footed attacker, he was known for his turn of pace, which along with his dribbling technique enabled him to get past opponents and make runs into the penalty area.
 Regarded as a promising player in his youth, his playing style was initially likened to that of compatriot Lionel Messi.